 The staff reviewed the applicant's proposed methodologies for conducting post-reclamation and decommissioning radiological surveys for the proposed Ross Project in accordance with SRP Section 6.4.3 (NRC, 2003).
 Although the applicant has provided its decommissioning, decontamination, and reclamation plans for the Ross Project, it has not included soil cleanup criteria for radionuclides other than radium in the decommissioning, decontamination, and reclamation plan in accordance with 10 CFR 20.1501 and 10 CFR Part 40, Appendix A, Criterion 6(6).
 The staff reiterates its reasonable assurance determination that the applicant will decommission the Ross Project appropriately because of its decommissioning plans and commitment to submit final plans prior to final mine unit and facility decommissioning (SER Section 6.2.3).
-However, the staff's reasonable assurance determination is contingent upon the fulfillment of the license condition 12.9, which, among other things, requires the applicant to include soil cleanup criteria in its revised decommissioning plan (see SER Section 5.7.7.4).
+However, the staff's reasonable assurance determination is contingent upon the fulfillment of the license condition 12.7, which, among other things, requires the applicant to characterize the principal radionuclide composition with regard to mixtures (see SER Section 5.7.7.4).